Manual Settings for Sports Photography

 ISO: Auto

-Single point metering on the subject’s eye, or face if distance
+Single point focusing on the subject’s eye, or face if distance

 Multi-shot sequencing